 Although it has yet to affect Florida, Legionnaires’ Disease has been in the news lately and many homeowners might wonder how it’s related to HVAC systems.
 Legionnaires’ Disease is a kind of pneumonia caused by the bacteria Legionella pneumophila.
 People are susceptible to it if they breathe vapor contaminated by the bacteria.
-Its symptoms include high fever, cough and chills.
-Less prevalent symptoms are headaches, muscle, stomach or chest pain and headaches.
-Though the disease can occur at any season, most people get it in summer or early fall.
+Its symptoms include high fever, cough, and chills.
+Less prevalent symptoms are headaches, muscle, stomach or chest pain, and headaches.
+Though the disease can occur in any season, most people get it in summer or early fall.

 Potential Sources of Legionnaires’ Disease

 Poorly cleaned whirlpools can be a source of Legionnaires’ Disease, in addition to fountains in hospitals, nursing homes, and on cruise ships.
 HVAC systems with humidifiers are another potential source because Legionella pneumophila needs moisture to thrive.
 HVAC systems without a humidifier pose no Legionnaires’ Disease threat, according to the federal Occupational Safety and Health Administration.

 When installing new systems, HVAC companies aware of the threat of Legionnaires’ Disease will consider many factors to try to prevent it.
 These precautions include trying to use as few sumps, pans, and water reservoirs as possible.
 The companies will also devise a way to drain water sumps when they are not being used and to regularly remove water from sumps to eliminate sediment caused by substances dissolved in water.